 Aokari Mount Cook

 Next it was onto Aokari Mount Cook.
 Aokari is the Maori name for the mountain.
-It was about a 4 hour drive.
+It was about a 4 hour drive from Christchurch.
 The central part of the South Island is mainly farmland, with the mountains visible in the background.
-Then you come upon these stunning aquamarine lakes that give Lake Louise a run for its money.
+Then you come upon these stunning aquamarine lakes that give Lake Louise (in Alberta, Canada) a run for its money.
 The wild lupins also add some colour to the scenery.

 Lake Pukaki…just stunning!
 Lake Tekapo is a similar color.
 If you see the lupins, you’re getting close to a lake.

 The Aoraki Mount Cook Village was not quite what I thought it would be.
 It’s in the National Park and is very tiny.
 For some reason, I thought we’d be higher up in altitude.
 The lodge we stayed in had a beautiful lounge/kitchen area with spectacular views (even if they view was fog filled!).